STA 9750 Week 4 Pre Assignment: Single-Table dplyr

 For example, if we want to convert penguin bill lengths from millimeters to inches, we might operator:

-Here, note that the bill_length_mm
+Here, note that the original bill_len

 column is retained - and all columns are kept! mutate